 There is a particular shift that occurs in some adults in the second half of life that the wider cultural register has tended to frame in misleading ways.
-The shift is that the person, who in their thirties or forties had been operating on the assumption that happiness was a state that would arrive once certain circumstances had been cleared away, finds in their fifties or sixties that they have, somehow, become happier.
+The shift is that a person, who in their thirties or forties had been operating on the assumption that happiness was a state that would arrive once certain circumstances had been cleared away, finds in their fifties or sixties that they have, somehow, become happier.
 The shift is not, in most cases, accompanied by any obvious resolution of the circumstances.
 The various difficult problems the person had been navigating in their thirties and forties are, in most cases, still present in their fifties and sixties.
 The problems have not been fixed.
 The person has nonetheless become happier.

 The standard cultural framing tends to interpret this as evidence of one of two unhelpful things.
 The first is that the older person has, in some real way, given up on the things they used to care about, and that the apparent happiness is the structural product of lowered ambitions.
 The second is that the older person has, by some combination of accident and good fortune, finally arrived at a life in which the various external conditions of happiness have been met.